 - Investing in capital expenditures, R&D, people and systems to drive growth in our three growth pillars: (1) Lifecore, (2) Eat Smart salads, and (3) new natural food products.

-- Increasing demand for our CDMO products and branded natural food products to fill existing capacity, drive plant efficiencies and increase our return on invested capital.
+- Increasing demand for our CDMO services and branded natural food products to fill existing capacity, drive plant efficiencies and increase our return on invested capital.

 The results are as follows (unaudited and in thousands):